• Skip to primary navigation

 The nature of the commodity determines the market structure. the commodity may be either homogeneous or identical and heterogeneous or differentiated.

-Also, The number of buyers and sellers or few sellers and large buyers or mutual interdependence of buyers and seller also determine the market structure.
+Also, The number of buyers and sellers or few sellers and large buyers, or mutual interdependence of buyers and sellers also determine the market structure.

 Types of Market Structures in Economics

-The Market Structure can be shown by the following chart:
+The Market Structure can be shown in the following chart:

 Thus, there are two extremes of market structure.
 On the one hand, we have perfect competition or pure competition and monopoly on the other hand.